eForms Logo

 Georgia Firearm Bill of Sale Form

-A Georgia firearm bill of sale is a legal document that proves that the sale and purchase of a firearm occurred between two (2) parties in the State of Georgia.
-This document also proves the change of ownership and provides details about the sale.
-It does require notarization.
-No signatures should be provided until a notary public has been retained and all signing parties are in their presence.
+A Georgia firearm bill of sale is a legal document that proves the sale and purchase of a firearm between two parties in the State of Georgia.
+It also proves the change of ownership and provides details about the sale.

 Privately Selling a Firearm

-Anyone who is legally eligible to own a firearm can sell it in a private transaction, as long as the purchaser is also eligible to buy and own a firearm.
+Anyone legally eligible to own a firearm can sell it privately, as long as the purchaser is also eligible to buy and own a firearm.

 Prohibited from Buying